iboy/pythonanywhere/README.md

-# pythoneverywhere
+# pythonanywhere
-A repo to use with pythoneverywhere
+A repo to use with pythonanywhere